mafemorris/Camera_simulation/README.md

  - The decorator from the Lens class in the Sensor process method.
  - The mymean function uses a given seed for the gain and the image, data and dimensions, that are created randomly.

+### Docker
+The dockerfile starts from python:3.8 to avoid the python installation that is a quite slow.
+I didn't do a requirements.txt file in this case because there are only two modules needed (pytest and numpy).
+I copied the whole package and installed the project.
+Then, the unit tests are performed and finally there is message that the image is complete.

 ## Advanced Python

 ### Decorator